-Today, The Garden Project continues its mission – empowering at risk young adults through environmentally based job training and life skills programming, while transforming the urban environment.
-The Garden Project oversees an environmentally based apprenticeship training program for San Francisco residents called The Earth Stewards.
+The Garden Project’s work empowers at risk young adults through environmentally based job training and life skills programming, while transforming the urban environment.
+The Garden Project, a nonprofit organization, oversees an environmentally based work training program for San Francisco residents called The Earth Stewards.
 The program also includes a special summer program and school year program for San Francisco high school students.

 In the community, the Project supports nutrition education, community clean-up, planting activities and more.
 Through meetings, fairs, and community projects, The Garden Project works to connect local government with the communities they serve – improving relationships and bringing more citizens into active civic life.
 The Garden Project pools public and private resources in order to affect real change in San Francisco.
 Our partnership includes the San Francisco Sheriff’s Department, the San Francisco Public Utilities Commission, the San Francisco Police Department, and more than twenty-five community organizations.